Meiuca/context-element/README.md

 The Context Element creates two global objects: `DSRegistry` and `DSContext`.

-> `DSRegistry` is an array where all instances of Context Element register itself, thus being able to be easily accessed by other entities,
+> `DSRegistry` is an array where all instances of ContextElement register itself, thus being able to be easily accessed by other entities,
 > such as [updateRegisteredComponents](./src/context.d.ts#L9) function.
 >
 > `DSContext` is a map that can contain the contexts of the components.
 Initially it is an empty instance,